smartcontractkit/chainlink-evm/pkg/bindings/README.md

 # CRE Generated Bindings (MVP)

-This project provides a forked version of `abigen` (from go-ethereum) that lets you generate Go bindings for your smart contracts using a custom template.
+This project utilizes a [forked](https://github.com/pablolagreca/go-ethereum/tree/abigen-configurable-template) version of `abigen` (from go-ethereum) that lets you generate Go bindings for your smart contracts using a custom template.

 ## Prerequisites